This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

 Setting up your payments profile

-If this is the first time you're integrating with Google Cloud Marketplace, you must set up your payments profile after your partner agreement is final.
+If this is the first time you're integrating with Cloud Marketplace, you must set up your payments profile after your partner agreement is final.

 On the Payment info page, you must create your payments profile.
 In the Customer info section, add your business name and contact details, then click Continue to finish signing up for payments.